-The Santana (Lancer IV) was designed for New Zealand conditions; windy coastal sites with grassy rigging areas where you rig the glider flat on the ground.
+However, the Santana (Lancer IV) was designed for New Zealand conditions; windy coastal sites with grassy rigging areas where you rig the glider flat on the ground.
 (Just like in Britain.)
-In California, however, light wind, dirt, and spiny bushes conspired to cause Americans to prefer rigging gliders with the control frame extended, keeping the wing off the ground.
+In California, light wind, dirt, and spiny bushes conspired to cause Americans to prefer rigging gliders with the control frame extended, keeping the wing off the ground.
 With Flight Designs of Salinas, California, Graeme developed the Americanized Super Lancer with a cleaned up leading edge sail pocket and modified frame.

 Then, in 1979, the La Mouette Atlas (made in France) with permanently curved alloy battens rendered previous flex-wings obsolete.
 And in 1980, the Ulralight Products Comet revolutionized flex-wing design further by successfully implementing the enclosed crosstube double surface wing.
-(See the related topics menu Ultralight Products of California and Utah.)

 After conferring with Murray Ross*, one of New Zealand’s leading sailmakers, a plan was born.
 We decided to go to a near 100% double surface wing with ribs in the lower and upper surfaces to better control sail shape.
 We also chose to enclose the keel as well as the cross bar for further drag reduction.